August 19, 2022

 “Alright mate, you watched any of the footy last night?”

 We’ve rolled a few issues into one here, but what it comes down to, is customer snobbery.
-Just because we know how to rewire a house, that doesn’t make us an uneducated football lover.
+Just because an electrician knows how to rewire a house, that doesn’t make them an uneducated football lover.

 10. Anybody home?